balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 Problems, are the stepping stones of success... there's nothing wrong about them.<br>
 Our attitude towards a problem however, is the point of contention here.<br>

-We can either choose to step on it and keep moving forward or meekly back off and fade away.<br>
+We can either choose to step on it and keep moving forward, or, meekly back off and fade away.<br>
 Well, a word of caution there; running away only increases our distance from the solution.
 The point of it all was to get to the solution remember?<br>
 Ting, Ring - Does that ring a bell?<br>